google-research/deduplicate-text-datasets/README.md

 We provide an implementation of the exact deduplication technique used in the paper.
 This is very much research code: it works well for what we designed it to do, and deduplicate text datasets, but it might not directly do what you want it to do.
-We did clean it up fairly significantly for a Vversion 1.0.0 release (see below for release history).
+We did clean it up fairly significantly for a Version 1.0.0 release (see below for release history).
 If you want to deduplicate small (<10GB) datasets, it should work on any modern machine with ~16GB of RAM and a few CPU cores.
 As always, bigger machines are better.
 If you want to deduplicate something the size of C4 (~300GB) you will want a machine with as many cores as you can get (we used 96 cores) and >600GB of RAM.
 You will also need >1TB hard drive space.
 If your machine is big enough, there should be no upper bound on the size of the dataset it can handle (well, 2^64-1 bytes is the limit, but I think we can all agree that's essentially unlimited).